Top Skip to Content

 The best way to track down a leak is to go into your attic with a flashlight to look for water stains or signs of mold.
 Roof penetrations also provide evidence of the leak location.
 Once you find the general area where you think the leak is, a combination of removing shingles and infrared thermal cameras will reveal the exact site of the leak.

 Getting your roof repaired may require specialized techniques, depending on the issue.
-Call a certified roofer to fix a small roof leak who will take pictures of the problem and provide a detailed report.
+Call a certified roofer to fix a small roof leak; they will take pictures of the problem and provide a detailed report.

 Leaks Through Vent Boots